 As a neutral lightweight shoe with a 4mm drop, you shouldn't expect much support.
 And true, you won't be getting any stability from this shoe.
 The arch support is minimal.
 But the inside of the shoe is still form fitting to the bottom of your sole, with a present but not intrusive arch.
 The good thing is you don't have to worry about it messing with your gait, or bothering your arch.
 On the other hand, if you want that extra support

 , you are out of luck with this one.

 Don't you love when you can get a good solid shoe for a decent price?
-The Skechers GoRun 5 are $100.
+The Skechers GoRun 5 is $100.
 That is about the lowest price you will see for a quality running shoe.
-And it isn't so hard to stomach that price for a shoe like the GoRun 5 which will give you the miles, but doesn't feel like a brick.
+And it isn't so hard to stomach that price for a shoe like the GoRun 5 which will give you the miles but doesn't feel like a brick.

 The traction on the Skechers GoRun 5 was fine for dry road conditions, but I wouldn't put them to the test in rainy weather

 or dewy grass.
 The bottom is a pretty typical rubber and pretty flush between the outsole and midsole.
 However, the parametric web outsole is specially designed to give traction.

 On pavement, light dirt and grass paths, and even some sand on the pavement, I never had any issues with these slipping or sliding.
 However, I only took them out in dry conditions though.

 While the minimal aspect of the GoRun 5 does make it pretty flexible, it's not as bendable as other 4mm drop shoes in the same category.
 This is probably a good thing since the rigid structure of a shoe offers more protection.
 Think of the GoRun 5 as the perfect minimal shoe